zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 .. note::
-    Floating point services are currently available only for boards based on the ARM Cortex-M4 or the Intel x86 architectures.
-The services provided are architecture specific.
+    Floating point services are currently available only for boards based on either ARM Cortex-M SoCs supporting the Floating Point Extension, or the Intel x86 architecture.
+The
+    services provided are architecture specific.

     The kernel does not support the use of floating point registers by ISRs.